What is it?

 The aim of the Future Fund is to address the concerns that companies in the early stages of growth are often overlooked by traditional lenders (even as part of the CBILS scheme) due to a lack of profitable trading history and sufficient balance sheet capacity, despite whether that is part of a longer-term growth strategy.

-The scheme, which is being launched in partnership with the British Business Bank, will run until September 2020 and could prove a crucial lifeline to those promising young and innovative businesses which we expect to contribute significantly to the overall economic advancement of the UK in the year to come.
+The scheme, which was launched in partnership with the British Business Bank, will now run until January 2021 and could prove a crucial lifeline to those promising young and innovative businesses which we expect to contribute significantly to the overall economic advancement of the UK in the year to come.

 Receive further Future Fund support...